Resurrection.

 Photo taken by James Estrin for theNew York Times.

 I was born on Good Friday, and always felt its meaning because of the extreme violence and injustice of my past.
 Today is a day of resurrection.
 The New York Times published an article about my advocacy work.
 I'm in Philadelphia to speak at University of Pennsylvania about sex trafficking and healing.
-It's the start of a very industrious time of using what I learned to create change.
-The Liberation Prison Yoga teachings are centered around examining our own inner and outer power dynamics, so that we can use our position of authority as teachers to reverse the trauma story in our students.
+It's the start of a very industrious time of using what I learned to help create change.
+The Unconditional Model teachings are centered around examining our own inner and outer power dynamics, so that we can use our position of authority as providers or teachers or friends to reverse the trauma story for the people whom we work with or care for.

 Every child freely gives love and expects authority figures to return that love just as freely.
 Children only expect wonderful things from the adults who care for them, because they are pure, and free of darkness.
-When that expectation is betrayed, and the child is abused, a lie is introduced, stoking the fear that "I am not lovable," or "I am not innocent," etc. Liberation Prison Yoga teachers are often seen as authority figures just because we teach, and then go against expectations also - expectations built up through the trauma, where students seek the familiar result they know from past authority figures, seeking confirmation of the same painful lie, that "I am not lovable," or a variant such as "No one loves me," or "No one understands me."
+When that expectation is betrayed, and the child is abused, a lie is introduced, stoking the fear that "I am not lovable," or "I am not innocent," etc. The teachers that go into the prisons with me to share yoga are often seen as authority figures just because we teach.
+The idea is that we go against expectations - the expectations that get built up from previous and current trauma, where students seek the familiar result they know from past authority figures.
+Seeking, for example, confirmation of the familiar, painful lie, that "I am not lovable," or a variant such as "No one loves me," or "No one understands me."

-The fear that is revived in the vulnerability is nothing less than the fear created during the abuse.
-When we have the privilege to witness this moment, we get to bring back the reality of that soul.
-We affirm something positive about them, something we have observed and know is true.
+The fear that is revived in this vulnerable moment can be the very same as was experience during the prior abuse.
+When we witness such a moment, we are in a unique position to undo the lie and affirm the reality of that soul.
+This is the moment when the student can absolutely absorb a true positive message.
+We affirm something positive about them, something we have observed and know is true, hopefully exactly the opposite of the lie they were made to accept about themselves in the moment of the abuse.
 Thus the psychic process of abuse is reversed, and innocence is restored.
-I have seen this at work, and seen its power.
-The affirming statement has its impact and changes that person's life forever.
+I have been on the receiving end of such affirmations and seen its power with others.
+The affirming statement has its impact and can change that person's life forever.
 This has been my own journey.
 I've been healed by the mercy of the kind-hearted who had enough self-love and awareness to love me in those rare moments I was receptive.
 They were the agents for many resurrections.
 Happy Easter.

 Guest User